-- Continuing to reside with their caregiver through a Temporary Housing Agreement (THA) or to reside independently through a Temporary Support Agreement (TSA) once they reach adulthood. - See the THA and TSA for Young Adults Policy for further information. - If the youth is interested in a THA or TSA, document this in the Care Plan. - Exploring roommate or co-housing situations, including residences offered through university. - Housing resources, including: - Rent Supplement Program offered by MCFD. - Subsidized housing or rental supplement programs offered by BC Housing. - Information on their rights and responsibilities under the Residential Tenancy Act. - ➤ When the youth is 18.5, advise the youth of the education services and supports that may be available to them in adulthood, including but not limited to the following programs: - Agreements with Young Adults (AYA) are available for young people from 19 years of age up to their 27th birthday, and who are in care or on a Youth Agreement on their 19th birthday, to continue their education, get job training, or take part in a rehabilitative or life skills program. - The Youth Education Assistance Fund (YEAF) provides grants of up to \$5,500 per educational year for post-secondary education and vocational training for young people age 19 to 24 years who have been in care and are attending an accredited institution. - The Provincial Tuition Waiver Program (PTWP) supports students who are former youth in care by providing tuition and mandatory fee waivers while attending an eligible BC post-secondary institution. - Additional information regarding post-secondary supports may be provided to the youth, including the following resources: - Post-Secondary Supports Eligibility Chart - Post-Secondary Financial Support Process for Youth/Young Adults in Continuing Care - ➤ Before the youth turns 19, ensure that the youth knows that they can apply for Crime Victim Assistance Program (CVAP) before they turn 20, if they have been the victim of a violent crime at any point in their life. - > When the youth turns 19, close the youth file. - o Close the physical and ICM CS case: - Complete a Closing Recording promptly. - Ensure MCFD medical coverage is closed off as this may impact the young adult's MSP coverage.
+- Agreements with Young Adults (AYA) are available for young people from 19 years of age up to their 27th birthday, and who are in care or on a Youth Agreement on their 19th birthday, to continue their education, get job training, or take part in a rehabilitative or life skills program. - The Youth Education Assistance Fund (YEAF) provides grants of up to \$5,500 per educational year for postsecondary education and vocational training for young people age 19 to 24 years who have been in care and are attending an accredited institution. - The Provincial Tuition Waiver Program (PTWP) supports students who are former youth in care by providing tuition and mandatory fee waivers while attending an eligible BC post-secondary institution. - Additional information regarding post-secondary supports may be provided to the youth, including the following resources: - Post-Secondary Supports Eligibility Chart - Post-Secondary Financial Support Process for Youth/Young Adults in Continuing Care - Before the youth turns 19, ensure that the youth knows that they can apply for Crime Victim Assistance Program (CVAP) before they turn 20, if they have been the victim of a violent crime at any point in their life. - > When the youth turns 19, close the youth file. - Close the physical and ICM CS case: - Complete a Closing Recording promptly. - Ensure MCFD medical coverage is closed off as this may impact the young adult's MSP coverage.